COST-ELTeC/innerlife/README.md

 All raw data in the repository is made available with a [Creative Commons Zero (CC0)](https://creativecommons.org/share-your-work/public-domain/cc0/) licence.

-All figures in the repository are made available with a [Creative Commons Attribution 4.0 International CC BY)](https://creativecommons.org/licenses/by/4.0/%0A) licence.
+All figures and code in the repository are made available with a [Creative Commons Attribution 4.0 International CC BY)](https://creativecommons.org/licenses/by/4.0/%0A) licence.

 Please use the citation suggestion below, or cite the paper linked to above, if you use the data or figures in your research.